Starstuff's Tenor of HeartSong STDcds

 Our puppies are sold "Limited Registration" for $1,200.00 and "Spay/Neuter" for $1,000.00.

 Yes, this is above average for working Australian Shepherd puppies.
-Consider the savings in complete genetic health testing information, microchipping, first eye exam, both ASCA and AKC registrations plus the $250 return to offset the costs of hips and elbow x-rays, eye exams and OFA certification.
+Consider the savings in complete genetic health testing information, microchipping, first eye exam, both ASCA and AKC registrations plus the possible $250 return to offset the costs of x-rays/exams and OFA certification for hips, elbows and eyes.